 There are so many different ways to make Turkey Pot Pie but adding puff pastry to the top is both simple and super delicious.
-We also can’t forget about the amazing flaky texture.
+We also can’t forget about the amazing flaky crust texture.

 What is Puff Pastry?